 The sldemo_househeat_data.m file initializes data in the model workspace.
 To make changes, you can edit the model workspace directly or edit the file and re-load the model workspace.
 To view the model workspace, from the Simulink Editor Modeling tab, click Model Explorer.

 This model calculates heating costs for a generic house.
-When the model is opened, it loads the information about the house from the sldemo_househeat_data.m file.
+Opening the model loads the information about the house from the sldemo_househeat_data.m file.
 The file does the following:

 Defines the house geometry (size, number of windows)